Rusalka

 It's my first time at the Opera - what do I do?

 We have put together some useful tips for your visit.
 Otherwise, our best advice is to arrive on time - discover the Opera House, leave your coat in the cloakroom, eat or drink something.
 AND, ask our ushers - they'll be happy to help!
-Also remember not to bring large bags with you: only small bags (no larger than a standard A4 sheet of paper) will be allowed into the auditorium.
+Outerwear and bags should be left in the cloakroom for safety and evacuation reasons.

 -